Skip to main content

 What they’re playing

-All six movements of Glassworks, a modern masterpiece purposefully designed by Philip Glass to showcase his music to a wider audience.
+Grab a seat, or cosy up on a bean bag and listen to all six movements of Glassworks, a modern masterpiece purposefully designed by Philip Glass to showcase his music to a wider audience.
 If you know the album, you’ll want to hear it live.
 If you don’t but you’re curious, it’s a great place to start.
 The second half features sections from three of his operas: Satyagraha, Akhnaten and The Photographer.

 Need to know